noseka1/noseka1.github.io/source/_posts/2016-06-26-deploying-kubernetes-on-openstack-using-heat.markdown

 ## Setting up the OpenStack CLI tools

-The Kubernetes installer uses the OpenStack CLI tools to talk to the OpenStack in order to create a Kubernetes cluster.
+The Kubernetes installer uses the OpenStack CLI tools to talk to OpenStack in order to create a Kubernetes cluster.
 Before you can install the OpenStack CLI tools on CentOS 7, you have to enable the OpenStack Mitaka RPM repository:

 {% codeblock lang:sh %}
 sudo yum install centos-release-openstack-mitaka